papua new guineaPGKIM

 Economic Significance

-Kimbe Port is a crucial component of Papua New Guinea’s maritime infrastructure, enhancing trade connectivity while supporting local economies and sustainable practices.
+Kimbe Port is an integral part of Papua New Guinea's maritime infrastructure, enhancing trade connectivity and supporting local economies while prioritizing sustainable practices.

 Regional economic impact and significance